Shakhty: Attractions

-The pedestal is made of dark granite, and the statue of Alexander II, cast in bronze.
-The height of the monument is 5.7 meters, and the figure of Alexander II is 2.4 meters.

-On the front side there is the inscription in gold letters that reads "Alexander II.
-Tsar the Liberator. " From the back, there is a brief biographical note on the ruler: "Emperor Alexander II abolished serfdom in Russia in 1861 and freed millions of peasants from centuries of slavery, conducted military and judicial reforms, introduced the system of local self-government, city dumas and local administrations, brought to the end the long-lasting Caucasian War, and liberated the Slavic peoples from the Ottoman yoke.
-He was killed on March 1, 1881 and was a victim of a terrorist.

-The monument was erected on the initiative of the Historic council of the city of Shakhty.
-The sculptor is Yuri Alekseevich Levochkin.
+The monument was built by Yuri Alekseevich Levochkin.
+Its pedestal is made of dark granite, and the statue itself is cast from bronze.
+The lower half stand 5.7 meters high, and the figure of Alexander II is another 2.4 meters.
+On the front side, there is an engraving in gold letters that reads, "Alexander II.
+Tsar the Liberator".
+Viewed from the back, there is a brief biographical note on the ruler—"Emperor Alexander II abolished serfdom in Russia in 1861 and freed millions of peasants from centuries of slavery, conducted military and judicial reforms, introduced the system of local self-government, city dumas and local administrations, brought to an end the long-lasting Caucasian War, and liberated the Slavic peoples from the Ottoman yoke.
+He was killed on March 1, 1881 and was a victim of a terrorist."
+The monument was erected on an initiative of the Historical Council of the City of Shakhty.